yosbelms/getjs/readme.md

 ## Coroutines

-Coroutines are functions that runs asynchronously.
-The body of coroutines are generator functions, each time a promise is _yielded_ inside a coroutine it blocks until the promise is resolved or rejected.
-Each coroutine execution returns a promise that is resolve when the coroutine returns, or rejected if an error occurs.
+Coroutines are functions that run asynchronously.
+The body of coroutines are generator functions.
+Each time a promise is _yielded_ inside a coroutine it blocks until the promise is resolved or rejected.
+Each coroutine execution returns a promise that is resolved when the coroutine returns, or rejected if an error occurs.

 Spawning a coroutine.